CoBELa: Steering Transparent Generation via Concept Bottlenecks on Energy Landscapes: Experiments

 \section{Experiments}

-We empirically evaluate CoCo-Bot on the CelebA-HQ~\cite{celeba-hq} dataset, following the experimental protocol of prior concept bottleneck generative models such as CC-AE~\cite{ccae}.
-All results are reported on a set of 5K samples randomly generated from the same latent seeds for both CC-AE~\cite{ccae} and our model, ensuring a fair and direct comparison.
-For all experiments, we use $K=8$ semantic concepts as defined in prior work, and set the loss balancing coefficient $\gamma=10^{-3}$.
+We evaluate CoBELa on two benchmark datasets for concept-based generation: CelebA-HQ~\cite{celeba-hq} and CUB~\cite{Wah2011}, following the experimental protocol of prior concept bottleneck generative models such as CB-AE~\cite{cbae}.
+We report results on 5K samples generated from the same random seeds for both CB-AE and CoBELa for a fair comparison.